 Welcome to Forget-Me-Not Quail Farm of Maine

 I’m really glad you’re here.
 I’ve been raising Coturnix quail for over a decade, and honestly, they still surprise me sometimes.
-They’re easy to fall for, and they make it possible to raise your own food without needing a ton of space or turning your whole yard into a full-on barnyard.
+They’re easy little birds to fall for, and they make it possible to raise your own food without needing a ton of space or turning your whole yard into a full-on barnyard.

-Whether you’re just getting started or already dealing with feed scoops and feathers, you’ll find straightforward, real-world advice here.
-Everything I share comes from hands-on experience.
-What’s worked, what hasn’t, and what I wish I knew sooner.
-Every bird here is raised with care, and this farm means a lot to me.
-If you’ve been thinking about raising quail, you’re in the right place.
+Whether you’re just getting started or you’re already knee-deep in feed scoops and feathers, you’ll find straightforward, real-world advice here.
+Everything I share comes from hands-on experience: what’s worked, what hasn’t, and what I wish I knew sooner.

 Learn How to Raise Coturnix Quail